 Be an ezer.
 Fight!

-*Much of the content for this post came from Dana James’s talk “Being a Very Strong Helper” at Tranfsormed 2016 (Central Conference) and was used with permission from Dana herself.
+Inspiration for this devotional came from Dana James’s talk “Being a Very Strong Helper” at Tranfsormed 2016 (Central Conference) and was used with permission from Dana.
 If you’d like to connect more with Dana, she writes at The Prime Rib, a website for minister’s wives in Tennessee.

 For a practical take on how to encourage a discouraged husband (and how NOT to), try this one from Club 31 Women.